 - Making adjustments for your opponents

-But are you actively going into games with a detailed understanding of which hands to play, from what position?
+Maybe this is an obvious point.
+But do you really have a detailed understanding of which hands to play from every position?

-Above, you’ll see a standard 10 handed poker table.
-Each position that’s named requires different playing strategies, and thus means you should be playing hands different from that position.
+In the above graphic is a standard 9-handed poker table.
+Each position requires different strategies.
+Thus you should be playing different hands different from each position.

-As a general rule of thumb, the closer you are to the button, the more hands you should be playing.
+As a general rule, the closer you are to the button, the more hands you should be playing.

-This might sound obvious to the “aggressive” players, but even then, they often make a LOT of mistakes, simply because they don’t…
+This might seem obvious to aggressive players.
+But even they make a lot of mistakes, simply because they don’t

-- Map out the hands they want to play before the session
+- Map out which hands to play before the session

-Here’s a simple exercise you can use to help you understand positioning, and the importance of hand selection.
+Here’s a simple exercise to help you understand positioning and the importance of hand selection.